coinflex-exchange/API/README.md

 # CoinFLEX Trade Engine APIs

-Coinfloor's application programming interfaces (APIs) provide our clients programmatic access to control aspects of their accounts and to place orders on Coinfloor's trading platforms.
+Coinflex's application programming interfaces (APIs) provide our clients programmatic access to control aspects of their accounts and to place orders on Coinflex's trading platforms.

-Coinfloor provides several APIs:
+Coinflex provides several APIs:

 * our native [WebSocket API][]
 * a [RESTful API](REST.md)